 Boneless skinless chicken breasts can be dry and boring.
 Mediterranean Chicken Breast has so much flavour and is not dry because it’s simmered in a sauce of roasted tomatoes, briny olives and capers.
 It’s a drool worthy dish you’ll want to make again and again.

 I know I sound like a broken record because I’ve said this before but tomatoes don’t usually have great flavour unless they’re in season.
 Sure, they look nice on display in the grocery store in the middle of winter but if you taste one of them along side a fresh picked vine ripened tomato you’ll know what I mean.
 That’s where cherry tomatoes come in.
 Or grape.
 Or mini San Marzano.
-The little guys seem to have the best flavour so roasting them is what gives Mediterranean Chicken that intense flavour.
+The little guys seem to have the best flavour and roasting them is what gives Mediterranean Chicken that intense flavour.
 You don’t need to use all small tomatoes but at least half should be a smaller sweeter variety.

 Then there’s the olives.
 Salty briny olives.
 I love the colour and flavour of Kalamata olives so I prefer them in this dish but if you’re not a huge fan of the intense briny tang you can use a more common olive like green or pimento stuffed manzanillas.
 I wouldn’t recommend canned black olives because they tend to be too soft and don’t have the brine that makes Mediterranean Chicken so good.Jump to Recipe